tradle/why-hypercore/FAQ.md

 Planned: earthstar:// and eth://
 - [Gateway](https://gitlab.com/gateway-browser/gateway/) mobile browser
 - See at the bottom of [Hypercore protocol page](https://hypercore-protocol.org/)
 - [Consento](https://consento.org/).
-A mobile digital identity app  that you can use to make sure your data stays protected.
+A mobile digital identity app  that you use to keep your data protected.
 Supports co-ownership of data.
 Protects keys to data by dividing a key into pieces, each given to some friend.
 To reconstruct the key, you ask some of those friends to give you their piece (let's say 2 out of 3 is enough - you choose the ratio, e.g. 3/4).
 - [Ara.one](https://ara.one/).
 ARA aims to help creators maximize the value of their work, removing third-parties, reducing hosting costs and, most importantly, attracting content consumers with rewards (via blockchain-based tokens).
 - See discussion forum where people [showcase their Hyper projects](https://discordapp.com/channels/709519409932140575/712037351244955809/712037741126221924).